cmtran09/DJReactDoodle/README.md

 - Category

 ### Back-End
-Developing the back-end using Dkango and Python was relatively new to both my partner and I, therefore to avoid any confusion and boost our learning experience, we decided to pair-programme this section.
+Developing the back-end using Django and Python was relatively new to both my partner and I, therefore to avoid any confusion and boost our learning experience, we decided to pair-programme this section.

-In the PostgreSQL databas we set up a table for of the five models.
+In the PostgreSQL databas we set up a table for the five models.

 ###### User model